rahulkumarsah/gla-bcsc0001-2018/practice/questions/super_practice_set.md

   printf("Quitting...\n");
   ```

-* Write a program that uses a `while` loop to print the integeres from 1 to 10.
+* Write a program that uses a `while` loop to print the integers from 1 to 10.
 If you replace the `<` operator with `<=`, what else do you need to do to obtain the same output?

 * What is the following program meant to display?
 Now try out the following.